lkesteloot/unsong/unsong.md

 “BUT WHAT ABOUT THE HEBREW, IN WHICH WATER IS ‘MAYIM’?”

-“It means…because…I don’t know.
+“It means... because...
+I don’t know.
 Who knows?
 How deep do we need to go?
 Isn’t it enough that I brought in three reconstructed ancestral languages from three different continents, plus explained deviations from the trend?
 Just once, could you say ‘Good job, Sohu, that’s enough, Sohu’?”

 “UM.
 GOOD JOB, SOHU.”

 “Uriel, this is [i]really boring[/i].”

 “YOU ARE VERY ENGLISH.
 YOU WANT TO GET PLACES AS EFFICIENTLY AS POSSIBLE.
-BUT SOMETIMES…”
+BUT SOMETIMES...”

 “When do I get to learn how to do cool stuff, like blow up mountains?”